The News, Thomas Wolfe, and 1939 Poland

 Right before the war, he has a, and this, I don't think this historian understood that, Mr.

 Cooper, because he says that this slaughter in Russia and the slaughter was accidental or it was just chaotic.
+Hitler brings the German general staff in a room.

 These are von Kleis,

+these are von Rundstedt, von Manstein.
 He brings them all in.

 He says, look, this is going to be different.

-This is why I created the SS Totenkopf, the death hedge units.
+This is why I created the SS Totenkopf, the Death Thedge units.
+We're going to kill people.

 This is a war of extension.
+Not because

 we need

-security, we want Lebensroom.
+security.
+We want Lebensroom.

 So we want these people dead.

-So when you go into Poland, you're going to kill prisoners, you're going to rape, you're going to kill, you're going to do things you've never even imagined, and you're going to be spearheaded by the Totenkop people.
+So when you go into Poland, you're going to kill prisoners, you're going to rape, you're going to kill, you're going to do things you've never even imagined, and you're going to be spearheaded by the Totenkopf people.

 And it was all planned.
+He told them that.

 We have a transcript of it.
+And that's what they did.

-And it shocked the world.
+It shocked the world.
+And then

 people said